Manuel-DominguezCBG/VCF-matcher/README.md

  ____________________________ END REPORT  _______________________________________
 ```

-2. When there is not any common variant the report show looks like this
+When there is not any common variant the report  looks like this

 ```
  _____________________________  REPORT  ________________________________________